1st January, 2021

 A debt is considered bad in the following circumstances:

-- The debtor is bankrupt or in liquidation, and insufficient funds exist.
+If a debtor is bankrupt or in liquidation, and insufficient funds exist, the debt will be deemed bad.

 This depends on how you are recording your income in your business.